wstrinz/sadi-rb/README.md

 #### Asynchronous Services

 SADI also supports [asynchronous] services, which can be polled repeatedly until their results are available.
 To make a service asynchronous, you can simply extend the `SADI::AsynchronousService` module, and implement your service the same way you would a synchronous service.
-However beware that the implementation of asynchronous services is currently not thread safe or very well tested, so it may not work well on unless you're using MRI and Thin.
+However beware that the implementation of asynchronous services is currently not thread safe or very well tested, so it may not work well unless you're using MRI and Thin.

 ## Contributing to sadi-rb